-The proposed duration of the rule and size of the regulated area are intended to ensure the safety of life on these navigable waters before, during, and after the high-speed power boat races, scheduled to take place from 10 a.m. to 5:30 p.m. on May 16, 2020, and May 17, 2020.
-The COTP and the Coast Guard Patrol Commander (PATCOM) would have authority to forbid and control the movement of all vessels and persons, including event participants, in the regulated area.
+The proposed duration of the rule and size of the regulated area are intended to ensure the safety of life on these navigable waters before, during, and after the high-speed power boat races, scheduled to take place from 9:30 a.m. to 5 p.m. on July 25, 2020, and those same hours on July 26, 2020.
+The COTP and the Coast Guard Patrol Commander

+(PATCOM) would have authority to forbid and control the movement of all vessels and persons, including event participants, in the regulated area.

-Except for Cambridge Classic Powerboat Race participants and vessels already at berth, a vessel or person would be required to get permission from the COTP or PATCOM before entering the regulated area while the rule is being enforced.
-Vessel operators would request permission to enter and transit through the regulated area by contacting the COTP, PATCOM or official patrols on VHF-FM channel 16.
+Except for Thunder on the Choptank participants and vessels already at berth, a vessel or person would be required to get permission from the COTP or PATCOM before entering the regulated area while the rule is being enforced.
+Vessel operators could request permission to enter and transit through the regulated area by contacting the PATCOM on VHF-FM channel 16.
+Vessel traffic would be able to safely transit the regulated area once the PATCOM deems it safe to do so.
 A person or vessel not registered with the event sponsor as a participant or assigned as official patrols would be considered a non-participant.
 Official Patrols are any vessel assigned or approved by the Commander, Coast Guard Sector Maryland-National Capital Region with a commissioned, warrant, or petty officer on board and displaying a Coast Guard ensign.

-If permission is granted by the COTP or PATCOM, a non-participant would be allowed to enter the regulated area or pass directly through the regulated area as instructed.
-Vessels would be required to operate at a safe speed that minimizes wake while within the regulated area in a manner that would not endanger event participants or any other craft.
-Official patrol vessels would direct non-participants while within the regulated area.
+If permission is granted by the COTP or PATCOM, a person or vessel would be allowed to enter the regulated area or pass directly through the regulated area as instructed.
+Vessels would be required to operate at a safe speed that minimizes wake while within the regulated area.
+Official patrol vessels would direct non-participants while within the regulated area